phax/peppol-commons/README.md

 * Requires Java 17 as the minimum version
 * Updated to ph-commons 12.0.0
 * Removed all code marked as deprecated for removal
-* Removed the truststore fallback for the SMP Client configuration
+* Removed the truststore fallback for the SMP Client configuration - so make sure you configured the `smpclient.truststore.*` properties!

 v11.0.6 - 2025-08-12
 * Replaced the Let's Encrypt R3 CA with the E5 CA in the predefined trust stores